conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### Journey with conda-store

-- **Discovery**
+- Discovery:
     - OSS Community, conferences, peers
     - Tries out conda-store locally and finds it useful
-- **Onboarding**
+- Onboarding:
     - Documentation, self-exploration
-- **General Use**
+- General Use:
     - Setup, deployment using the conda-store docs, within current Lab infra
     - Add team members, create default namespaces and environments, referring to the docs
     - Onboard team members to the tool with demonstrations
     - Track and limit resource utilisation
-- **Collaboration**
+- Collaboration:
     - Uses environments created by colleagues to verify their work
-- **Troubleshooting**
+- Troubleshooting:
     - Docs, issue tracker (reach out to the conda-store dev team)

 #### Pain points or biggest challenges

-Facilitating reproducible env sharing within teams by setting up relevant infra
+- Facilitating reproducible env sharing within teams by setting up relevant infra

-Managing and supporting team-members like Cleo
+- Managing and supporting team-members like Cleo

-May not have DevOps expertise to setup and manage conda-store for the team
+- May not have DevOps expertise to setup and manage conda-store for the team

-Reliable environments with guardrails for people new to software development principles (example, not comfortable with YAML spec)
+- Reliable environments with guardrails for people new to software development principles (example, not comfortable with YAML spec)

-Sharing environments widely, considering different operating systems and infrastructures.
+- Sharing environments widely, considering different operating systems and infrastructures.

 #### Core needs

-Setting up & managing packaging infra for the lab, potentially on an HPC system as as non-devops professional
+- Setting up & managing packaging infra for the lab, potentially on an HPC system as as non-devops professional

-Visibility into groups’ package requirements and resources used
+- Visibility into groups’ package requirements and resources used

-Sharing environments widely, considering different operating systems and infrastructures.
+- Sharing environments widely, considering different operating systems and infrastructures.

 ### User: Emma